vimeo/psalm/docs/annotating_code/supported_annotations.md

 ### `@psalm-mutation-free`

 Used to annotate a class method that does not mutate state, either internally or externally of the class's scope.
+This requires that the return value depend only on the instance's properties.
+For example, `random_int` is considered mutating here because it mutates the random number generator's internal state.

 ```php
 <?php